UkoeHB/bevy_cobweb/README.md

     - **Built-in state**: `new_with(state, system)`.
 The node state is reset when the initial state changes, and is moved into the system which must be a closure.
     - **External state**: `from(state, system)`.
 The node state is reset when the initial state changes, and is accessed with [`NodeState<S>`](bevy_cobweb::NodeState).
     - **External state merged**: `from_merged(init data, merge callback, system)`.
 The existing node state is merged with initial state data when that data changes, and is accessed with [`NodeState<S>`](bevy_cobweb::NodeState).
+    - **Initialized state**: `init(initial state callback, system)`.
+The first time a node is created, the 'initial state callback' is called to get the node state's starting value.
+This is useful if your node state is not hashable and you don't want to use a `NodeLink`.
+    - **Initialized state merged**: `init_merged(initial state callback, init data, merge callback, system)`.
+The first time a node is created, the 'initial state callback' is called to get the node state's starting value.
+Then, and for subsequent builds, the merge callback is used to merge external data with the node state.
     - **NodeLink**: `connect(node link, system)`.
 The node becomes connected to the [`NodeLink`](bevy_cobweb) source.
 The node state is reset when a non-empty link is received.
     - **NodeLink merged**: `connect_merged(node link, merge callback, system)`.
 The node becomes connected to the [`NodeLink`](bevy_cobweb) source, and existing node state is merged with the node link contents if the link is non-empty.
 1. Specify reaction triggers (optional).